okanshngit/book-sql-app/README.md

-# YouTube Tutorial Project: React & Node.js MySQL Integration
+# React & Node.js MySQL Integration

  The project focuses on integrating MySQL with a React frontend and a Node.js backend.